webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 { "control": "sfu-downgrade", "roomid": "42", "epoch": "2", "is_initiator": true }

-// signaling -> every member when the assigned worker is lost (grace expiry or restart) { "control": "room-failed", "roomid": "42", "reason": "worker_lost" }
+// signaling -> every member when the assigned worker is lost (grace expiry or restart) { "control": "room-failed", "roomid": "42", "reason": "WORKER_UNAVAILABLE" }
 ```

 The hub validates canonical `u64` IDs, token binding, and that the admitted member matches the registering socket, then
 acknowledges with the `registered` control carrying the room's current `epoch`, `mode`, and, for P2P, `is_initiator` —
 v2 registration is explicitly confirmed, unlike v1's silent registration, which is preserved unchanged. `registered`
-always reports the last **committed** mode (`"p2p"` or `"sfu"`) and its epoch; transition states are never exposed to
+always reports the last committed mode (`"p2p"` or `"sfu"`) and its epoch; transition states are never exposed to browsers.
+In P2P it is the authoritative snapshot for registration or re-registration within reconnect grace.
+In SFU mode a WebSocket disconnect initiates immediate worker leave/removal, so the current implementation does not preserve an SFU membership for browser re-registration.
+For `mode:"p2p"`, `is_initiator` elects the sole offerer; `is_initiator` is omitted when `mode` is `"sfu"` and must not be interpreted there.
-browsers (they remain visible only on the service protocol's `occupancy`).
-This acknowledgement is also authoritative
-reconciliation after a WebSocket reconnect: if its `mode` differs from the browser's active transport, the browser
-enters the corresponding `Upgrading` or `Downgrading` state, creates the required PC, and retires the old PC only when
-the new transport is ready.
-For `mode:"p2p"`, `is_initiator` elects the sole offerer; `is_initiator` is omitted when
-`mode` is `"sfu"` and must not be interpreted there.
 Independently, `p2p-promote` updates the one surviving browser
 after a P2P peer removal: the survivor closes the old direct PC and becomes the offerer for the next peer, without any
 change to the room epoch.
-The `registered` control is the **first frame** the hub sends after a successful (re)register,
-before any queued `{msg}` flush, so reconciliation always precedes application signaling.
-At (re)registration the hub
-discards any queued mode-control or `p2p-promote` for that member — the snapshot supersedes them — and a browser treats
-an incoming mode-control that matches its current mode and epoch as a no-op.
-A v2 `send` with a stale, missing, or
+The `registered` control is the first frame after successful registration and precedes any queued P2P `{msg}` flush.
+A V2 `send` with a stale, missing, or
 malformed `epoch` is silently dropped (§3.1.2).
 After a `sfu-upgrade` control, browser SDP/ICE messages retain their
 v1-compatible `{cmd:"send", msg}` envelope (with the new epoch); only their destination changes from the other browser
 to the assigned SFU worker.
 The browser treats an SFU offer as a subscribe offer and returns an answer carrying the